 Caring in a palliative setting is complex; carers may face challenges around pain management, managing cognitive decline, increased dependency, and ultimately, issues around grief and bereavement following the death of the person they care for.
 Carers may experience grief before the death of the person they care for (even as early as diagnosis).
 Information on grief and bereavement is available via the palliAGED website.
 CarerGateway have compiled information for carers regarding planning for the end of life.
 CareSearch also have information and resources for patients, carers and families providing support at the end of life.
 The Cancer Council can be reached on 13 11 20, and has produced booklets on palliative care (423kb pdf), and information about caring for someone with advanced cancer.
 Palliative services tend to be geared more towards supporting carers for people with cancer, yet there is an increasing need to help carers of people with other illnesses.

 There are also various clinical and medical resources available to help people who are caring at home towards the end of life.
-Caring@home have developed an informational factsheet for carers delivering subcutaneous medicines (1.9MB pdf) to the people they care for and managing breakthrough symptoms safely.
+Caring@home have developed guidelines for the handling of palliative care medicines (498kb pdf) and an informational factsheet for carers delivering subcutaneous medicines (1.9MB pdf) to the people they care for and managing breakthrough symptoms safely.
 They provide practical information appropriate for all jurisdictions in Australia, and parts of the carers’ package are available in several different languages.
 Recording medication requirements via Medi-List can also be a useful practice, as well as using carer’s symptom management sheets and safety cards to inform carers about what to do when the person they care for experiences worsening or distressing symptoms.

 Advance care planning considerations for carers